BRD4: Function

 The protein encoded by this gene is homologous to the murine protein MCAP, which associates with chromosomes during mitosis, and to the human BRD2 (RING3) protein, a serine/threonine kinase.
 Each of these proteins contains two bromodomains, a conserved sequence motif which may be involved in chromatin targeting.
 This gene has been implicated as the chromosome 19 target of translocation t(15;19)(q13;p13.1), which defines the NUT midline carcinoma.
 Two alternatively spliced transcript variants have been described.

 Role in cancer

 Most cases of NUT midline carcinoma involve translocation of the BRD4 gene with NUT genes.
 BRD4 is often required for expression of Myc and other "tumor driving" oncogenes in hematologic cancers including multiple myeloma, acute myelogenous leukemia and acute lymphoblastic leukaemia.

 BRD4 is a major target of BET inhibitors, a class of pharmaceutical drugs currently being evaluated in clinical trials.

 Interactions

 Notably, BRD4 interacts with P-TEFb via its P-TEFb interaction domain (PID), thereby stimulating its kinase activity and stimulating its phosphorylation of the carboxy-terminal domain (CTD) of RNA polymerase II.
-Recent review.

 BRD4 has been shown to interact with GATA1, JMJD6, RFC2, RFC3, RFC1, RFC4 and RFC5.

 BRD4 has also been implicated in binding with the diacetylated Twist protein, and the disruption of this interaction has been shown to suppress tumorigenesis in basal-like breast cancer.